wabbajack-tools/mod-lists/modlist-descriptions.md

 - Optional Performance profile with potato-friendly INI settings and DynDOLOD configuration.
 - Optional Widescreen support for 2560x1080 or 3440x1440 monitors.

-Check out the [full modlist](https://loadorderlibrary.com/lists/legends-of-the-frost) on Load Order Library or watch this [showcase](https://youtu.be/_Hru8F0QRwQ) by DroppedIceCream to find out more.
+Check out the [full modlist](https://loadorderlibrary.com/lists/legends-of-the-frost) or watch this [showcase](https://youtu.be/_Hru8F0QRwQ) by DroppedIceCream to find out more.

 ***